George Zimmerman: Gun sale

+Bar incident and alleged use of racial slur

+On November 11, 2016, it was reported that Zimmerman had been kicked out of a bar in Central Florida.
+A deputy had been called to the bar in order to investigate a claim of battery involving a female friend of Zimmerman, and was reviewing surveillance footage with the manager when Zimmerman began yelling at a waitress.
+According to the manager, this was one of several incidents started by Zimmerman, and that he wanted him removed for trespassing.
+The female employee told the police that she had attempted to collect the group's bill, before Zimmerman snatched the credit card from her hand and began yelling at her.
+The deputies stated that before Zimmerman left, he told the manager "I didn't know you were a nigger lover."
+It was reported that Zimmerman's friends had also used racist slurs against other patrons.
+Zimmerman also claimed that Floyd L. Narcisse, a 38-year old black pastor, had hit him on the shoulder twice, although surveillance video and witness reports showed Narcisse tapping his shoulder in an attempt to speak with Zimmerman.
+The deputy then tried to get Zimmerman to fill out a sworn voluntary form, with Zimmerman then complaining about the officer and writing "I want to press charges.
+The narrative on the front is true and correct.
+Officer Nickell is an incompetent officer under qualified to flip burgers," and told the officer that he would sue the Seminole County Sheriff's office.

 Lawsuits

 On December 4, 2019, Zimmerman sued the Martin family and others involved in the trial for $100 million on grounds of false evidence and abuse of process.
 The suit was dismissed by a judge in February 2022, who found no evidence to support any of Zimmerman's claims.
 On February 18, 2020, Zimmerman filed a defamation lawsuit for $265 million against Pete Buttigieg and Elizabeth Warren.
-The suit was dismissed in February 2021, the judge said Zimmerman "failed to sufficiently allege an essential element of defamation."
+The suit was dismissed in February 2021; the judge said Zimmerman "failed to sufficiently allege an essential element of defamation."

-In popular culture
+Popular culture

 Zimmerman was satirized in the South Park episode "World War Zimmerman", which premiered on Comedy Central in the United States on October 9, 2013.
 It parodies World War Z and the George Zimmerman murder trials.

 In 2013, Public Policy Polling included Zimmerman as a potential Republican Party presidential candidate in an Alaska poll testing what person the state would support in the 2016 presidential election.
 Tom Jensen, director of Public Policy Polling, explained in an email that his firm had included Zimmerman because of his popularity among conservatives and curiosity as to "how he would do."
 In the survey, Zimmerman received 2% of support among Alaskans.